katsmamina/architecture-quiz-group2/planning/development-strategy.md

 This branch is merged into the `master` branch after completion.

 #### Business logic
-- in the object of the question, find the answer where "correct" equals to true.
+- In the object of the question, find the answer where "correct" equals to true – 'find-true.js'
-- find the answers where 'correct' equals to false
+- Find the answers where 'correct' equals to false – 'find-false.js'
 #### Interface

 *CSS*